MicrosoftLearning/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab713canvasapps.md

 1. Select the **Data** icon from the left navigation bar.
 Notice that Copilot has created the **Real Estate Showings** Dataverse table.

     Next, you'll edit the table now that the app has been created.
-You will notice that some standard columns such as Created By, Created On, Modified By, and Modified On have been created for the table.

 1. Within the **Data** pane, hover your mouse cursor over the **Real Estate Showings** table.
 To the right of the table, select (**...**) > **Edit data**.

 1. In the **Edit table** dialog, you can add your own columns to the table or modify existing columns.
+You will notice that some standard columns such as Created By, Created On, Modified By, and Modified On have been created for the table.

-1. Select your **Showing ID** column header for the Real Estate Showing (this may be named differently, or you may want to create it!).
+1. Select your **Showing ID** column header for the Real Estate Showing (this may be named differently, or you may want to create it).

 1. From the dropdown menu, select the **Edit column** option.

 1. In this example, you don't want the **Data type** to be a **Single line of text**.
-To change that value, go to the **Edit column** pane, and then from the **Data type** drop-down menu, select **Autonumber**.
+Change the **Data type** to **Autonumber**.

 1. Select **Save**.